Questions and Answers about

 Be aware that just because someone speaks with great authority doesnÕt mean he is competent.
 Ask what personal experience they have.
 Contact the reference, if possible.

-Solar systems generally require very little maintenance, if they are sized and built properly.
+A. Solar systems generally require very little maintenance, if they are sized, used and built properly.
 You may just need someone to come every three months to check the electrolytes, make sure the battery tops are clean and do an equalization.

 If your batteries are not kept at the same temperature year round, the set points on the charge controller may need to be adjusted once every three weeks during spring and fall.
 Some controllers do this automatically.